partiql/partiql-lang-kotlin/docs/dev/TEST_SCRIPT_SPEC.md

 Is a program that:

-- Is implementation specific, i.e. one will be implemented for each \SqlName implementation.
+- Is implementation specific, i.e. one will be implemented for each PartiQL implementation.
-- Accepts commands from the driver and executes them for a given \SqlName implementation.
+- Accepts commands from the driver and executes them for a given PartiQL implementation.
 - Returns the commands results or error details to the driver for verification.

 ## Test Scripts